Ashwag04/pqc-Examine-attack-surface/README.md

 ﻿# PQC Attack Surface — [Team Name]
 Short description: Code and experiments for "Examining the Attack Surface of PQC".

-# Project goal:
+# 🎯 Project Goal

-Study and demonstrate the attack surface of Post-Quantum Cryptography (PQC) by (1) building small, toy implementations to learn internal data flows and (2) running reproducible algorithmic/implementation experiments (brute-force, simulated side-channel) that illustrate how parameter choices and coding mistakes reduce security.
+Study and demonstrate the attack surface of Post-Quantum Cryptography (PQC) by:

+Building small, toy implementations to learn internal data flows.
+Running reproducible algorithmic and implementation experiments (e.g., brute-force, simulated side-channel).
+Showing how parameter choices and coding mistakes can reduce security.

 ## Repo layout — what each part is for
 /README.md                 # high-level project overview (see template below)